BigSoftVideo/CAVA360VR2.0/docs/README.md

 1. This zip archive can be sent to everyone who needs it.
 If they use the wrong CAVA360VR package, however, then they will see a different 360 video and things will get a little crazy.

+## NOTES on 360 video clips
+- The resolution and bit rate of the 360 video should be as high as possible, otherwise the video playback will be blocky and blurred in VR.
+Use the raw footage and render at a high bit rate using the camera software (or _MistikaVR_).
+- Stitch the raw footage carefully so that the stitch lines between lenses are not too visible.
+- With mobile 360 cameras use stabilisation while filming or stabilise later in the camera software.
+_MistikaVR_ has tools for re-stabilising, but it is not free and it takes some effort.

 ## Notes
 - CAVA360VR is a prototype.
 It is not meant for public use.